zapatacomputing/z-quantum-core/README.md

 ### Python

-Here's an example how to use methods from `z-quantum-core` in a step:
+Here's an example of how to use methods from `z-quantum-core` in a python task:

 ```python
 from zquantum.core.circuit import (build_ansatz_circuit,